-- MTPD: Maximum Tolerable Period of Disruption: the time an organisation can tolerate the loss of a service, given any other processes, such as rekeying in that 1hr of lost data, that may be necessary following service recovery.
+- MTPD: Maximum Tolerable Period of Disruption: the time an organisation can tolerate the loss of a service, given any other processes, such as rekeying in that 1hr of lost data, which may be necessary following service recovery.

-The relationship between these three terms is typically RPO<RTO<MTPD, e.g., while up to one hour of data may be lost, up to twenty four hours may be needed to restore the whole system (24 hour RTO) and there may then be a further 12 hours allowed to key in data recorded elsewhere (perhaps even on paper) while the service was down, giving an MTPD of 36 hours.
+The relationship between these three terms is typically RPO<RTO<MTPD, e.g., while up to one hour of data may be lost, up to 24 hours may be needed to restore the whole system (24 hour RTO) and there may then be a further 12 hours allowed to key in data recorded elsewhere (perhaps even on paper) while the service was down, giving an MTPD of 36 hours.

 So where do these values come from?
-First, business stakeholders must provide the MTPD envelope that a service is required to operate within.
-Next would be any constraints from third parties and/or vendor technologies: enterprises rarely operate in isolation, and are often dependent on other, existing services or platforms.
+First, business stakeholders must provide the MTPD envelope that their service is required to operate within.
+Next would be any constraints from third parties and/or vendor technologies: enterprises rarely work in isolation, and are often dependent on other, existing services or platforms.
 Once the service is built, but before it is ‘live’, testing is vital to prove that the requirements can be met.

 It’s easy to see this is an area that is critical to understand for any new service.
-Quantifying customer risk appetite helps architects narrow down architectural options, whether they are building a service, or selecting one from a third party, who may be willing to commit to RPO/RTO figures in a contract.
+Quantifying customer risk appetite helps architects narrow down architectural options, whether they are building a service, or selecting one from a third party who may be willing to commit to RPO/RTO figures in a contract.

 The Cloud Continuity Conundrum